thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ## Plugin API

-* A plugin must at least implement all the commands used by the sm-agent of thin-edge.
+* A plugin must implement all the commands used by the sm-agent of thin-edge, and support all the options for these commands.
-  But, a plugin can implement any other commands.
-  This also applies to the options for these commands.
-  A plugin can support more options than used by thin-edge.
+* A plugin should not support extra command or option.
-  This gives a way to derive a specialized plugin from a more generic one.
 * A plugin might have a configuration file.
   * It can be a list of remote repositories, or a list of software modules to be excluded.
-  * These configuration files are managed from the cloud via the sm-agent (TODO: how).
+  * These configuration files can be managed from the cloud via the sm-agent (TODO: how).

 ### Input, Output and Errors